Programming & Data Processing

 const title = doc.querySelector('title').textContent;

-Find and Replace
+Find and replace

 Try Tool →

-Clean up text formatting with one click
+Clean up messy text formatting in one click

 Try Tool →